The Xakia legal matter management software connects in-house legal teams with business clients to maximize strategic impact and demonstrate legal...

 David agreed, stating the primary obstacle to LegalTech was “finding the time and resources to complete the required due diligence on the providers to make sure the right decisions are made.”

 It's critical for small in-house legal teams to approach LegalTech with an eye toward the ultimate ROI, Patrick advised: “You have to carefully balance the needs with the scale of investment.
 For example, would it really make sense to purchase an expensive product that may do more than you need and you may not have the staff to actually benefit from the technology or the analyzed data results?”

 Two practical ways to start: Complete the Legal Operations Health Check to determine your department’s specific needs, then create an in-house Legal Technology Roadmap to prioritize your tech initiatives – and ensure they work together.

-- Use technology to know what your team is doing – and show what your team is doing.
-Susannah also recommended using in-house legal operations software to categorise matters and chart how the legal team spends its time – for example, value-add matters vs. low-level work that could be handled differently.
+Susannah also recommended using a matter management software for in-house legal departments to categorise matters and chart how the legal team spends its time – for example, value-add matters vs. low-level work that could be handled differently.
 “This is a powerful message to show senior leaders how much time lawyers are spending on certain types of work,” she said.

 Patrick said LegalTech tools should not just be deployed by the legal team, but shared with management and business clients: “It speeds the process up and allows your legal department to focus more time on the mission-critical matters.”